 \subsection{Standard Security Principles}

-\noindentStandard security measures can be taken to reduce the risk of an ML-based system being targeted by attacks, following the design principles of Saltzer and Schroeder~\cite{Saltzer75DesignPrinciples}.
-We discuss here three main strategies for safeguarding ML systems against data poisoning attacks inspired from the Saltzer and Schroeder principles.
-In the perspective of poisoning against ML, these directions include: (i) \textit{access control}; (ii) \textit{system monitoring}, and (iii) \textit{audit trail}.
-Access control consists of designing policies to organize users and their privileges when accessing the system.
+Standard security measures can be taken to reduce the risk of an ML-based system being targeted by attacks~\cite{Saltzer75DesignPrinciples}.
+We here discuss three main strategies for safeguarding ML systems against data poisoning attacks inspired by Saltzer and Schroeder's~\cite{Saltzer75DesignPrinciples} principles.
+From the perspective of poisoning against ML, these directions include: (i) \textit{access control}; (ii) \textit{system monitoring}, and (iii) \textit{audit trails}.
+Access control involves designing policies to organize users and their privileges when accessing the system.
 To prevent data poisoning attacks, only authorized and trusted users should have the privilege to modify and validate the training data.
-The defender can also randomize the collection of training data (e.g., collect at different times and locations) among the involved entities to further reduce the risk of receiving poisoned data from potentially-untrusted ones.
-System monitoring aims to design mechanisms for continuously monitoring the system and identifying which vulnerabilities are exploited by the attackers.
+The defender can also randomize training data collection (e.g., collect at different times and locations) among the involved entities to further reduce the risk of receiving poisoned data from potentially-untrusted ones.
+System monitoring aims to design mechanisms for continuously monitoring the system and identifying which vulnerabilities the attackers exploit.
 Timely detection of an attack allows the defender to promptly identify the attack's cause and take subsequent measures to reduce the impact of future attacks.
-Audit trail aims to keep track of all the activities and transactions in the system; e.g., keeping track of users and the data they manipulate allows identifying malicious users in case an attack has occurred.
-This allows the defender to promptly exclude those users, or degrade their privileges.
+Audit trails aim to keep track of all the activities and transactions in the system; e.g., checking users and the data they manipulate allows identifying malicious users in case an attack has occurred.
+This enables the defender to promptly exclude those users, or degrade their privileges.